 The strata corporation has an obligation to insure the strata property and maintain it for the benefit of the shareholders, along with the right to recover the costs of doing so from them.
 There will be rules and regulations governing how the strata company is run (known as strata by-laws) and an annually elected committee that is authorised to run the corporation.

-Examples of monthly strata fees you might expect to pay are: CI$500 for an inland two-bedroom townhouse; CI$650 per month for a three-bedroom inland apartment; and for properties on the water, especially along Seven Mile Beach, you could easily pay between CI$800–CI$1,200 (CI$400 maintenance, CI$336 insurance and CI$64 sewage charge).
-Your realtor should be able to find the exact strata fees for you.
+Examples of monthly strata fees you might expect to pay are: CI$375 for an inland two bedroom townhouse; CI$650 per month for a three-bedroom inland apartment; and for properties on the water, especially along Seven Mile Beach, you could easily pay between CI$800–CI$1,200 (CI$400 maintenance, CI$336 insurance and CI$64 sewage charge).
+Your realtor will be able to find the exact strata fees for you.